Family Meals Focus

 Learning to be considerate without catering takes time

-Parents cater when they limit menus to foods children readily accept, short-order cook for them, or let them eat and drink on the run.
+Parents cater when they limit menus to foods children readily accept, make special food just for them, or let them eat and drink on the run.
 Parents are considerate when they remember that children are inexperienced eaters who want to be successful with family meals.
-Considerate parents plan meals with a variety of food, include fat in cooking and serving, include one or two foods the child enjoys eating, regularly expose children to unfamiliar foods the parents, themselves, enjoy eating, and include high-fat, high-sugar foods (AKA junk food) often enough for the “treat” aspect to wear off.
+Considerate parents plan meals with a variety of food, include fat in cooking and serving, include on or two foods the child enjoys eating, regularly expose children to unfamiliar foods the parents enjoy eating, and include high-fat, high-sugar foods (AKA junk food) often enough for the “treat” aspect to wear off.

 Parents need time to stop pressuring and restricting

-Children’s negative eating attitudes or demeanor offer clues to poor feeding practices.
-Parents may have to video feeding times to catch their negative behaviors.
-They might dish up the child’s food, scoop and arrange it, make a child finish one food before having another, “forget” to offer a child certain foods, run out of favorite foods, give selective attention for eating (praise or give attention for eating, ignore for not-eating, or vice versa) ignore all but the child’s misbehavior, give the child the hairy eyeball for taking a second or third helping, or look worried when the child doesn’t eat much or eats a lot.
+Children’s negative eating attitudes and behaviors offer clues to poor feeding practices.
+Parents may have to video feeding times to become aware that they are pressuring or being restrictive.
+They might dish up the child’s food, scoop and rearrange it, make a child finish one food before being allowed to have another, “forget” to offer a child certain foods, run out of favorite foods, give selective attention for eating (praise or give attention for eating, ignore for not-eating, or vice versa) ignore all but the child’s misbehavior, give the child the hairy eyeball for taking a second or third helping, or look worried when the child doesn’t eat much or eats a lot.

 Children need time to adjust

-Once parents get structure in place and stop pressuring and restricting, children need time for their eating to become more extreme before it moderates.
-Extreme eating allows them to test the rules and instinctively find their feelings of hunger and fullness.
+After parents get structure in place and stop pressuring and restricting, children need time to adjust.
+If parents have been restrictive or put a lot of pressure on the child to eat or behave in certain ways, children’s eating will become more extreme before it moderates.
+Extreme eating allows children to test the rules, instinctively recover their sensations of hunger and fullness.
 Most importantly of all, children need time to trust that their parents really will feed them regularly and let them eat as much or as little as they want of food parents provide.
 Children need time, in short, to become competent with eating: To be relaxed and comfortable with family meals and snacks and to eat as much as they want of food they enjoy.

-Do problem solving if a child continues to be negative, upset, and anxious about eating.
-Either structure is eroding or pressure and/or restriction, in all their sneaky, devious, insidious ways, are creeping in.
+Do problem solving with sDOR if a child continues to be negative, upset, and anxious about eating.
+Either structure is eroding or pressure and/or restriction, in all its sneaky, devious, insidious ways, is creeping in.
+Ellyn Satter’s Feeding with Love and Good Sense VISION workshop teaches you to detect errors with feeding dynamics and work with parent on correcting them.

 Explore